locua/panpyp/README.md

-# Pandoc/python static site generator
+# Panpyp static site generator

 The best of python, pandoc (haskell) and shell all in one.
 Should work with a standard full python installation without requiring `pip install`.
 Made for ease of use and development due to python's built in string manipulation functions.
 Pandoc and python are widely used hopefully lending to the longevity of this code.